tetra-code/cse_y2_notes/Q1/CG/week3.md

 Triangles can have different colors on vertices.
 THe colors are interpolated over the triangle (graident).
 This is also called (Rasterization). *aliasing* is when you hide the original represetation with a lower representation (too many to be captured on the pixels).
 SOMetimes flickering happens when the resolution of the screen/camera can't keep up with resolution of the fine object.

 If pixels are partially covered, cliasitng can occur. *super sampling* allows averaging the  .
 Lose resolution but looks smoother (also known as box filter)

+## lighting
+when cos goes close to 0, does at perfect light reflecting positoi, you cos bceomes 1 thus get the full effect of the lightning